watson-instrument-solutions/documentation/README.md

 ### - Kate O'Sullivan (Admin User)

 Kate (35) is the principal owner / operator of WIS.
 She handles all the booking, shipping, servicing, admin, and the majority of the client contact.
 She prefers bookings to come in via the website as its less admin work for her but she still takes some bookings over the phone from customers who dont like to use the web service.
-Her admin account is able to create ne customer users and make bookings for them (as in Carols case).
+Her admin account is able to create new customer users and make bookings for them (as in Carols case).

 Her partner, Craig, is an acoustician and often hires their equipment for his own contracts.
 Kate is able to make bookings under her own admin account, or create a user account for that purpose.